CavaliereDavid/UI-Menu-PowerShell/README.md

 3. Added a try catch block as a scriptblock
 4. Added validation method in order to improve readability and avoid redundancy in folder-utils.

-In the first commmit We have already upgraded our code by adding cmdLetBinding and by adding try catch block to better handle errors.
-In the second commit We are going to Invoke a method to do the try, catch in order to improve the readability of the code and avoid using repetitive code.